ianvanharten/all-time-reading-list/README.md

 - The Tempest -- William Shakespeare
 - The Iliad -- Gareth Hinds Adaptation
 - Heaven or Heresy: A History of the Inquisition -- Thomas Madden

+## November 2022
+- Generals Die in Bed: A Story from the Trenches -- Charles Yale Harrison